DOE/LANL Jurisdiction Fire Danger Rating:

 Why this matters: If illicitly trafficked nuclear material carries a measurable imprint of local water vapor or process water, investigators can narrow likely production regions and eliminate impossible origins faster — especially when that information is combined with trace-impurity and radiochronometry signatures.

-What they did: Using oxygen isotope measurement methods, Los Alamos and Lawrence Livermore national labs partnered with French researchers to investigate which uranium oxide forms best retain water fingerprints.
+What they did: Using oxygen isotope measurement methods, Lawrence Livermore National Laboratory partnered with Los Alamos National Laboratory and French researchers to investigate which uranium oxide forms best retain water fingerprints.

 • They walked step by step through the front end of the nuclear fuel cycle, looking for where oxygen can be exchanged during ore processing, calcination, deconversion, reduction and post-fabrication hydration.